urban-1/git-puller/README.md

 1. Allow the local repository to be *ahead* of the remote one.
 This can happen in few cases including: (1) Editing and committing but not pushing to remote (on the local repo) and (2) Manually rolling-back a specific branch.

+Additionally, `git-puller` has the following features:

+-   Post-pull script
+-   Email notifications